LoganLarlham/BINP52_Omic_Analysis/Writing/Thesis_Draft1t.typ

 - Mention of 10x genomics platform and chemistry used
 - Mention of sequencing depth/ quality metrics of raw data
 - Mention of Cell Ranger pipeline/ Alignment to mm10
+- Hashing/HTO of samples and use of Hashsolo to demultiplex

 == Quality Control, Normalization, and Data Correction <qc-normalization-dc>